-Investment and Pass-Through Income Reporting Requirements (Including FBAR and FATCA) – 2018 Law – QAS Self-Study (No Videos)
+Investment and Pass-Through Income Reporting Requirements (Including FBAR and FATCA) – 2018 Law – Self-Study (No Videos)

 Reporting requirements for interest and dividend income have increased in complexity in recent years with significant changes to Forms 1099-INT, 1099-DIV and new foreign financial reporting procedures.